ishenkoyv/AvalancheSitemapBundle/README.md

 # Requirements

 This SitemapBundle is modification of Avalanche123 sitemap bundle which support generation of sitemap files with Doctrine ORM.
+Default destination folder is web/sitemap/, so create if you don't have one.

 # Installation